danielscarvalho/FTT-WAR/README.md

 - Register a domain name (± R$ 30.00)
 - Setup DNS public IP to your domain name
 - Setup SSL with Les't Encrypt - https://certbot.eff.org/lets-encrypt/ubuntubionic-other
-- Setup Tomcat remote admin (somente depois do SSL configuado)
+- Setup Tomcat remote admin (JUST WITH SSL READY)
   - $CATALINA_HOME/webapps/manager/META-INF/context.xml - [hints](https://stackoverflow.com/questions/36703856/access-tomcat-manager-app-from-different-host)
 - Deploy your WAR files (WEB APPs)
 - Setup MySQL database on the same server (for learning), in a dedicated server, or as a service and persist your data